thisisjoesGH/axon.sh/README.md

 A Matrix Synapse administration tool written in bash.
 In early development, but works pretty well!

+## Project status
+Due partly to a lack of interest from the wider homeserver admin community axon.sh's development has significantly slowed.
+The program does basically everything I personally need it to do to administrate my homeservers.
+Pull requests and issues are still welcome, but barring specific feature requests or contributions, axon.sh will likely never completely support Synapse's admin API.

 ## Supported operations
   #### Session management
   - logging in with username and password